How can I light my gazebo? What types of lights are there? Which fixtures look the best?

 A circular chandelier without crystals and intricate detailing will fit your modern gazebo beautifully.
 A clean-cut black chandelier in a matte finish will let your decorative pillows stand out.

 This idea reminds you to always follow the theme of your gazebo.
-Do not introduce a traditional chandelier into your overall design by force if it doesn’t fit.
+Do not introduce a traditional outdoor chandelier into your overall design by force if it doesn’t fit.
 Find a complementing substitute instead.
+Oh, and I suggest you always keep things simple, unlike the picture shown above, where the entire space is somewhat cluttered.

 Make It Unique